Current membership of the Tasmanian Civil and Administrative Tribunal

 Dargaville, Tanya RN LLB (Hons) MHlth & MedLaw (Melb)

-Denehey, Dr Sigrid, DPsych (Clin/Neuro), BA (Hons).
+Denehey, Dr Sigrid, DPsych (Clin/Neuro), BA (Hons) - Currently on leave of absence

 Dr Sigrid Denehey – clinical neuropsychologist and clinical psychologist specialising in the assessment, diagnosis and treatment of neurological conditions.
 Dr Denehey is a member of the Australian Psychological Society (APS), the International Neuropsychological Society (INS) and the Australian Society for Study of Brain Impairment (ASSBI) and is also Fellow of the College of Clinical Neuropsychologists.